Cubs vs. Padres Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 56 hits with 12 doubles, two triples, five home runs, 31 walks and 23 RBI.
+- Dansby Swanson has 59 hits with 12 doubles, two triples, six home runs, 31 walks and 24 RBI.
 He's also stolen four bases.

 Swanson Recent Games